spjy/jotted-topics/kr.md

 저기요 - Excuse me.

+# Marking Particles

+## 은/는 - Topic

+The subject marking particle is used to denote a change in topic or a juxtaposition with another object.

+## 이/가 - Subject

+The topic marking particle is used to denote that the object that is being described.
+This is used in conjunction with an adjective.

+**Example**: 사과를 빨갛.
+[The apple is red.]

+## 을/를 - Object

+The object marking particle is used to denote the object that is being acted on.
+This is usually used in conjunction with transitive verbs, or verbs that require an object to exist (e.g. love / 사랑하다).

+**Example**: 사과를 사랑해.
+[I love apples.]

 # Verb Conjugation

 Depending on the formality if the situation, you replace the infinitive verb (V) form by dropping 다 in V다 with the corresponding formality level.